 The first part of this Technical Report, updating earlier projections of the retirement outcomes of the current working population based on the Wealth and Assets Survey, demonstrates that large portions of the population are not on track to hit minimum standards for quality of life in retirement.
 This is especially prevalent for older segments of the working population and single people.
-This update to the report provides more up to date figures with some small movements in the proportions of certain cohorts hitting these targets, but ultimately, the key takeaways remain the same.
+This update to the Technical Report provides more up to date figures, showing the various shifts in the number of people hitting different targets for an adequate standard of living in retirement.
+For some targets, the proportion of people missing the target has not changed significantly since the last report - namely the PLSA Retirement Living Standard (RLS) Comfortable target, and the Pensions Commission Target Replacement Rates (TRRs/PCRR) target; in the case of the PLSA RLS Minimum and especially the PLSA RLS Moderate target, the proportion of people projected to miss these targets has grown more significantly since the last iteration of this Technical Report.